Senate awaits DoJ’s word on death penalty

 But apart from the DoJ opinion, he said he wants to give proponents of the bill the opportunity to participate in committee discussions, particularly Sen. Emmanuel Pacquiao, who filed a number of proposed measures on the restoration of the capital punishment.

-Gordon added that Pacquiao, also a professional boxer, would not be able to participate in the committee hearings because he is busy training for his fight on July.
+Gordon added that Pacquiao, also a professional boxer, would not be able to participate in the committee hearings because he is busy training for his fight in July.

 He said he is not sure if they have the numbers to reject the bill.